-Describe the types of activities and provide examples that demonstrate the hazards in the day-to-day activities that are required in the job on a regular basis, e.g. chemical substance, electrical shocks, acids, noise, exposure to infectious disease, violence, body fluids, etc. Indicate the activity
+Describe the types of activities and provide examples that demonstrate the hazards in the day-today activities that are required in the job on a regular basis, e.g. chemical substance, electrical shocks, acids, noise, exposure to infectious disease, violence, body fluids, etc. Indicate the activity as well as the frequency of exposure to hazards.

 Frequency (note definitions below)

 Types of Activities That Involve Job Related Hazards Occasional Frequent Continuous

-Exposure to noise X
+Exposure to noise and fumes Х